K-State CAPS Master's Internship and Practicum Training

 Small and large case conference, and in-service

-Master's interns and practicum counselors are required to attend the other training opportunities at Counseling Services.
+Master's interns and practicum counselors are required to attend the other training opportunities at CAPS.
 For instance, twice a month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
 We also have one-hour large case conferences in which doctoral interns conduct a formal case presentation and two-hour in-services in which a member of the professional community presents on a specialty area or area of interest.

 Sample practicum training schedule